 When you visit Bhutan, you will become one of the few who have experienced the natural charm of the first country where Gross National Happiness is deemed more important than Gross National Product.
 By law, at least 60% of the country must remain forested for all future generations.
 You will experience Bhutan’s natural wonders first-hand when travelling the mountain passes – resplendent with rhododendron blossom in spring.
 Botanical riches and unique mammals and birds are protected in several national parks, and a mountain trek is one of the best ways to experience the Himalaya.

-” we are a small company and thats how we intend to keep it, so as to give the best of our attention to every client of ours.
+” We are a small company and that is how we intend to keep it, so as to give the best of our attention to every guest of ours.
 Everybody returned back home with friends in Bhutan” – Breathe Bhutan

-With more than 1700 licensed Bhutanese tour operators to choose from, some handle more than 10,000 tourists a year.
-If it is not your cup of tea to be one of those 10,000 tourists, who are forgotten right after their departure from Bhutan, get in touch with Breathe Bhutan.
+There are thousands of licensed Bhutanese tour operators to choose from.
+Some handle more than 10,000 tourists a year and some don’t even get a single client.
+If it is not your cup of tea to be one of those ten thousand tourists, whom are treated like a business commodity and are forgotten right after their departure from Bhutan, get in touch with Breathe Bhutan.
 We will treat your holiday with passion.
 You will be remembered, and we will make sure that you never forget us and your travel experience in Bhutan.